-Staff/volunteers' use of social media for purely personal reasons does not need approval but please be aware that you are in a position of trust, that you may be perceived as an ambassador for The Language Body and you are advised to exercise caution.
+Staff/volunteers' use of social media (Snapchat, WhatsApp, Facebook, Instagram, TikTok, for example) for purely personal reasons does not need approval but please be aware that you are in a position of trust, that you may be perceived as an ambassador for The Language Body and you are advised to exercise caution.
+For this reason, please be mindful of our code of conduct.